 Finally, you can monitor failed and banned IP addresses using the fail2ban-client.
 To view the current status of the fail2ban server, run the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed fail2ban.
-Thanks for using this tutorial for installing fail2ban to protect SSH in CentOS 7 system.
-For additional help or useful information, we recommend you to check the official fail2ban website.
+Thanks for using this tutorial for installing fail2ban to protect SSH in CentOS 8 system.
+For additional help or useful information, we recommend you check the official fail2ban website.